elunico/guppy/README.md

 #### Guppy requires the following things

 - A `python 3` installation.
   - Guppy was created using `3.6.0` so it should work on anything `3.6.0` or later.
-It will not work on `2` and it may work earlier than `3.6.0`.
+It will not work on `2` and it might or might not work on versions earlier than `3.6.0`.

 - **The `requests` module.** You can install it with `pip install requests`.
-  - The `requests` module is a friendly way of doing `http(s)` requests that is easily to write than python's `urllib` module.
+  - The `requests` module is a friendly way of doing `http(s)` requests that is easier to interface with than python's `urllib` module.

 - **The `dateutil.parser` module.** You can install it with  `pip install python-dateutil`.
   - This is used to show times in a locale-friendly way.